Syncena/Maven-firmware/README.md

 - Does not require middleware running on the host, such as OpenOCD, and the associated configuration file(s).
 - Supports Cortex-M TRACESWO serial data in NRZ mode at up to 3MHz.
 - Communicates with your target using RS232 on a UART or bit-banged I/O pin.
 Maven will make the UART data available over WiFi using the telnet command on your host.
 Both RxD and TxD are supported at all the common baud rates.
 - Maven firmware supports an OLED display to keep you informed of both its status and various target parameters.
-It can also be configured to show the RS232 data received from the target.
 - The optional USB interface provides CDC-compatible RS232 interfaces.
 One of those is dedicated to TRACVESWO data.
 Another other provides access to the same target UART interface mentioned above.
+Note: the number of CDC interfaces is hardware-dependent.

 # GDB Server Support
 Maven’s primary purpose is to act as a GDB server on behalf of the target